thegetty/ancient-glass/transmittal-text/markdown/04 Cat 1-50 FINAL.md

 ## Comments and Comparanda

 On core-formed alabastra of this period see comments on [2003.193](#cat).
-For the classification of this particular alabastron see {Grose 1989}, class III:C, alabastron form III:3: pp. 167–168, no. 164.
-Further examples include one in Freer Gallery (no. 09.435, ={Grose 1989}, fig. 88 left) and one from Samothrace ({Dusenberry 1967}, pp. 37–38, no. 3, fig. 4).
+For the classification of this particular alabastron see [[Grose 1989]], class III:C, alabastron form III:3: pp. 167–168, no. 164.
+Further examples include one in Freer Gallery (no. 09.435, =[[Grose 1989]], fig. 88 left) and one from Samothrace ([[Dusenberry 1967]], pp. 37–38, no. 3, fig. 4).

 ## Provenance